GoogleCloudPlatform/datacatalog-tag-engine/README.md

 ```
 <br>

-3. Explore the sample workflow scripts:
+3. Explore the sample orchestration scripts:

-The `apps/workflows/` contains some sample workflows.
+The `apps/orchestration` folder contains some sample workflows.
 The `trigger_job.yaml` and `orchestrate_jobs.yaml` show how orchestrate Tag Engine tasks from a Cloud Workflow.
 To run the workflows, you need to enable the Cloud Workflows API (`workflows.googleapis.com`) and follow these steps:

 ```
 export OAUTH_TOKEN=$(gcloud auth application-default print-access-token)